...

 Broadly construed, BCIs restore or rehabilitate function, aiming to improve users’ capacities to communicate, interact with the environment, and achieve other personal goals.15

 The latest developments in rehabilitation therapy involve using Brain-Computer Interfaces (BCIs) to improve motor imagery (MI) and provide closed-loop feedback.
-MI-based BCIs offer a new approach to rehabilitation by allowing patients to participate in mental tasks associated with movement, thus promoting neural reorganization and motor recovery.
+MI-based BCIs offer a new approach to rehabilitation by allowing patients to participate in mental tasks associated with movement, thus promoting neural reorganisation and motor recovery.
 Research has shown that combining BCI technology with FES feedback can lead to better rehabilitation outcomes, including enhancements in walking speed, by providing real-time sensory input based on patients’ movement intention.

 Brain-Computer-Interface-BCI-Stroke-Treatment-in-Malaysia

 This trial will examine the effects of combining BCI technology with MI and FES feedback on improving lower limb movement for stroke patients.
 The goal is to understand how this approach influences therapy outcomes, such as walking speed, to enhance stroke rehabilitation strategies.
-The study will compare results with traditional therapies like EGAIT_EE to demonstrate the potential benefits of using BCI technology in rehab programs.
+The study will compare results with traditional therapies like EGAIT_EE to demonstrate the potential benefits of using BCI technology in rehab programmes.

 RECOVERIX – Brain Computer Interface